 Comprehensive list of weeds of the North Coast and their priority:

 North Coast Regional Strategic Weed Management Plan 2017-2022

 Bellingen Shire Council is the Local Control Authority (LCA) which has the responsibility of implementing the Biosecurity Act in our area.
 Council’s Invasive Plants team works with landholders to ensure their responsibilities are understood and implemented.
 They can be contacted at Council by calling (02) 6655 7300 or emailing firstname.lastname@example.org

 Environmental weeds pose a threat to native habitat and communities of plants and animals.
 There may not be a the same legal responsibility to control some of these, but they can have huge impacts on native habitats and reduce biodiversity.
 Some have the potential spread into agricultural systems.
 Government support is available to support environmental weed control in certain circumstances.
 Some of our worst local environmental weeds are:

 These weeds pose a threat to agricultural productivity.
 Locally important species include:

 Chilean Needle Grass

 Giant Paramatta Grass

-A local weed identification booklet Weeds of the North Coast of NSW – a guide to identification and control has been developed by the Coffs Harbour Regional Landcare with funding from the Australian Government’s Caring for Our Country program.
+A local weed identification book Weeds of the North Coast of NSW – A guide to identification and control has been developed by the Coffs Harbour Regional Landcare and North Coast Local Land Services with funding from the NSW Government through its Environmental Trust Every Bit Counts project, North Coast Weeds Action Program and Coffs Harbour City Council Environmental Levy Grants Program.
 It is a comprehensive booklet with high quality photos and detailed descriptions of local weeds and the methods that can be used to control them.
 While not every plant that is considered a weed on the North Coast is included, the booklet’s focus is on the most invasive species and those that are newly emerging in this region.